 From a logistical standpoint, give writers and contributors a deadline of approximately two weeks before the publication date.
 There needs to be time for the newsletter committee to request edits and make changes, and no one wants to be scrambling before a deadline.

 Finally, consider adding an insert to the newsletter for upcoming HOA events or a change made to a bylaw.
 Even if the reader doesn’t look at the newsletter, they will notice the extra page.

 Publishing an online newsletter

-Committees can opt to use a simple template that can be customized in Word or try out a platform with an announcement feature.
+Committees can opt to use a simple template that can be customized in Word.
+Attach the document to email, or a property management platform with an announcement feature.

 Software systems can make the distribution process much simpler.
 For example, it is possible to save the newsletter as a PDF or Word document and attach it to an online announcement that can be scheduled to go out at any time.

 Design is still important when creating an online newsletter, and the same design principles used in creating print newsletters should be applied to online newsletters.

 Deadlines for article submissions also matter, regardless of how a publication is being distributed, but it’s much easier to make last-minute changes when newsletters don’t need to be printed and handed out.